sonic-edgehog/ProgrammingAssignment3/CodeBook.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 # Instructions
+1. Download the run_analysis.R file to the R studio or R only.
+2. Change the working directory to your preferred location.
+3. Run the script using the Ctrl+R command or click the Run button.
-1. Run the script in run_analysis.R
+4. Run the run_analysis.R file to get the tidyData.txt
-2. Validate if the tidyData.txt is the same as the resulting file.
+5. Validate if the tidyData.txt is the same as the resulting file.